-address is R. F. D. No. 6, Counnous Ohlo, who says: "I suffered severely with inflamma-tory rheumatism for three years and was helpless in bed for weeks at a time.
+until conditions of cold and dampness favor it because nature is always fighting to keep the body in health.
+When disease does get the upper hand and rheumatism is seated in the blood, a rheumatism is seated in the blood, a remedy that will revitalize and renew the blood is the simplest and best means of relief.
+A remarkable instance of the value of Dr. Williams' Pink Pills in this dis-case is shown by the cure they effected in the case of Mrs. O. E. Taylor, whose address is R. F. D. No. 6, Columbus Ohlo, who savs: in the case of Mrs. O. E. Taylor, whose address is R. F. D. No. 6, Columbus Ohio, who says: "I suffered severely with inflamina-tory rheumatism for three years and was helpless in bed for weeks at a time.
 The attack followed exposure to damp-ness.
 Every bone in my body seemed to ache and my joints were swollen to twice their normal size.
-During the first attack I had to be fed as I could not raise my arms and was so perfectly first attack I had to be fed as I could not raise my arms and was so perfectly helpless that I couldn't turn over in bed.
-The least bit of a jar would hurt me and on damp days the sharp pains were worse and almost unbearable.
-I was not able to work for months, could woman in every way."
-Dr. Williams' Pick Pills actual'-make rich, new blood and have cured make rich, new blood and have cured such diseases as rheumatism, nervous and general debility, indigestion, ner-vous headache, neuralgia, and even partial paralysis and locomotor ataxi.
+During the first attack I had to be fed as L could not raise my arms and was so perfectly helpless that I couldn't turn over in bed.
+The least bit of a jar would burt me and on damp days the sharp pains were worse and almost unbearable.
+I was not able to work for months, could not sleep and had no appetite.
+"I was treated by different doctors at London, Ohio, who gave me only tem-porary relief.
+Upon the advice of a cousin, who had used Dr. Williams' Pink Pills with benefit, I decided to give them a trial.
+I soon had an appe-tite and could see that the pills were helping me.
+I took several boxes and was cured as I have not been troubled with the pains since and am a healthy woman in every way."
+Dr. Williams' Pink Pills actually make rich, new blood and have cured Dr. Williams Pink Firs actual make rich, new blood and have cured such diseases as rheumatism, nervous and general debility, indigestion, nerand general debility, indigestion, ner-vous headache, neuralgia, and even partial paralysis and locomotor ataxi.
 As tonic for the blood and nerves they are unequalled.
-Dr. Williams' Pink Pills are sold by all druggists or will be sent, postpald, all druggists or will be sent, postpaid on receipt of price, 50 cents per box; six boxes for \$2.50, by the Dr. Williams Medicine Company, Schenectady, N. Y ORIENTAL RUGS.
+Dr. Wil'hams' Pink Pills are sold by all druggists or will be sent, postpald, on receipt of price, 50 cents per box; six hoxes for \$2.50, by the Dr. Williams Medicine Company, Schenectady, N. Y. 1908, as compared with the same period of the previous year, according to a re-port from Consul General Richard Guen-ther of Frankfort.
+The imports for the first nine months of the present year amounted to \$1.145.700 as compared with \$1.552.400 for the same period of 1907, while the exports decreased from \$1.207.-900 in 1907, to \$1.190.500 in 1908.
+ORIENTAL RUGS.

-Are as Represented.
+Buyers Warned to Beware That They Are as Represented.